Johnnie To

-Johnnie To was born on April 22nd, 1955 in Hong Kong.
-With a film career spanning over 25 years, he is one of Hong Kong’s leading directors today.
+**Johnnie To** (Chinese: 杜琪峰; pinyin: Dù Qí Fēng) was born on April 22nd, 1955, in Hong Kong.
+His career, extending over 25 years, has established him as one of the leading directors in Hong Kong cinema.

 Caught in the middle of a fierce gang war in Macau, a corrupt cop named Sam (Tony Leung Chiu-wai) handles negotiations between two Triad leaders who plan to join forces.
 He meets a suspicious bald man named Tony (Lau Ching-wan), who keeps following him around and disrupting his personal business.
 But when Sam finds out he’s a suspect in a nightclub owner’s murder, he’s sure his stalker has something to do with it.